Jiakuo0x/Malfurion.EntityFramework/src/README.md

 }
 ```

-Using delete tags
+## Create a pseudo deletion model

+First, your model needs to inherit from **EntityBase**.
+Secondly, you need to inherit the **IPseudoDeletion** interface.
+In doing so, your deletion operation will not actually delete the data from the database, but instead mark it, and this marked data will not be retrieved in queries.
-The deletion operation will no longer be deleted in the database, but will be marked as deleted and will no longer be queried during the query.
-If you need to query the deleted data, you need to use 'IgnoreQueryFilters()'.
+If you need to query the deleted data, you should use the **IgnoreQueryFilters()** methoed.
 ``` csharp
 public class Student : EntityBase, IPseudoDeletion
 {